Identification and consistent estimation in source apportionment using geometry: Introduction

-Most NMF identifiability studies also lack a stochastic data-generating model and therefore provide no framework for analyzing statistical properties of the resulting estimators.
-They also do not consider spatio-temporal dependence, which typical of air pollution concentration data.
-Finally, their theory often speaks to global optima, while their algorithms may only reach local solutions \citep{gillis_introduction_2017}.
+Most geometry-driven NMF identifiability studies also lack a stochastic data-generating model and therefore provide no avenue for studying asymptotic properties of the estimators or for accommodating spatio-temporal dependence prevailing in environmental data.
+In fact, asymptotic theory is universally lacking: while probabilistic source apportionment methods \citep{park_multivariate_2001, jun_multivariate_2013, frigeri_bayesian_2025} provide a stochastic data-generating model and account for spatial or temporal correlation, to our knowledge, no relevant asymptotic theory has been developed.

-We address these gaps in the identifiability theory of source apportionment by introducing a stochastic data-generating framework and a population-level inferential target, the source attribution percentage matrix.
-This estimand directly answers the policy question of which sources are the principal contributors to each pollutant in the area.
-Each entry has natural physical meaning as the percentage of the expected concentration of a pollutant attributable to a source.
-This matrix $\Phi$ allows comparison across pollutants measured in different units, is grounded at the population level through expectations rather than individual realizations, and, crucially, is invariant to rescaling of $H$, overcoming the limitations of profile-based interpretations.

-We then provide, to our knowledge, the most general conditions for identifiability of $\Phi$.
-Using the point-cloud geometry, we give an explicit algorithm to consistently estimate $\Phi$ under a probabilistic form of separability, weaker than the deterministic conditions standard in NMF theory.
-No true sparsity or fixed scaling of $H$ is assumed.
-We also avoid parametric distributional assumptions on source emissions; allowing them to be just stationary and ergodic processes to accommodate spatio-temporal dependence.
-Our results make the case for using geometric methods in source apportionment.